V. Balakrishna Eradi: Career

+Post retirement

 In 1988, he was appointed President of the National Consumer Disputes Redressal Commission, a post he held until he retired in 1997.
 In 1999 he was appointed Chairman of the National Company Law Tribunal and Appellate Tribunal, a High Level Committee to examine the existing laws relating to winding up proceedings of companies in order to remodel it in line with the latest developments.

 Eradi was actively connected with cultural and social service organizations and was President of International Centre for Kathakali, Delhi since 1982 and was also the President of Swaralaya, a Carnatic music society of India.
 He was a Member of the Council of Management of Sri Sathya Sai Central Trust from its inception in 1972.

 After the retirement he stayed in New Delhi with his wife, Saraswathy Eradi and later shifted to Kozhikode and was residing at Chalappuram.
 Balakrishnan Eradi died on 30 December 2010 at a private hospital in Kozhikode.